 Purchasing, storing and maintaining material objects requires your attention – maybe too much of your attention.

 It’s important to remember this when making a new purchase and ask yourself: “is it really worth it?”

 Fortunately, there are tools and techniques to help us stay productive in a clutter-filled world.
 Often, however, it’s easiest just to keep draining things from entering your home in the first place.

-Why Clutter Drains Your Energy
+A Minimalist Knows that Clutter Drains Energy

 A lighter load means a calmer mind.

 My British friend Sean moved to California last year.
 He decided it would be best if he cut his belongings down – to fit within the airline’s allowance of two pieces of luggage.